Moonsong-Labs/zksync-social-login-circuit/README.md

 ## About the repo

 This repo contains code writen using the [circom language](https://docs.circom.io/).
-In order to generate proofs and verify those proofs several steps are needed:
+In order to generate and verify proofs, several steps are required:

 1. Compile the circuit
 2. Generate the input